micartey/karl-the-voice-assistant/README.md

 A second possibility is to use pocketsphinx - This seems to work on a Raspberry Pi, **however**, it is very limited and inaccuarte.
 Both not good traits for a wake word detection

+### TODO

+The rough functionallity is already implemented and you can have continues conversations.
+However, there are still some things to do!

+- [ ] Function calling (Useful for smart home solutions)
+- [ ] Alarm clock

 ## 🚀 Getting Started

 Firstly, clone the repository by executing the following command.
 This command also takes care of navigating into the repository and deleting the git folder.